 In this example:

-categoriesIt is a variable name defined for the category list data obtained, and you can name it according to your habits.moduleIdThe parameter is crucial, it specifies which content model's categories you want to retrieve.
-For example,"1"usually represents an article model,"2"then it may represent the product model.In the AnQi CMS backend, each category belongs to a specific content model, so this parameter is required.
-It ensures that you can get the correct type of content category.parentIdThe parameter is used to specify the ID of the parent category.
-When you set"0"when, means you want to get all top-level categories.
-This is the starting point for building multi-level menus.
+• moduleIdThe parameter is crucial, it specifies which content model category you want to retrieve.
+For example,"1"typically represents an article model,"2"It may represent a product model.
+In the AnQi CMS backend, each category belongs to a specific content model, so this parameter is required to ensure that you can get the correct type of content category.

-categoryListTags in{% categoryList %}and{% endcategoryList %}betweenforloop to iterate through each category item retrieved.
-Each category itemitemProvided rich field information, such as:
+categoryListThe tag is in{% categoryList %}and{% endcategoryList %}betweenforLoop to iterate over each category item obtained.
+Each category itemitemProvided rich field information, for example:

 By flexibly using these fields, we can design various complex navigation menus.

-Build two-level classification navigation menu
+Build a two-level classification navigation menu

 <nav class="main-navigation">